Lifestyle

 Final Thoughts

-You don’t have to put every single one of the 12 strategies for building wealth after 50 to get results.
-The key is to create a plan and find extra money in your budget each month to put toward reaching your financial goals.
-Once you’re beginning to earn interest on your money, rather than spending it on debt, you’ll find the dollars gradually start to add up.
+You don't have to put every single one of the 12 strategies for building wealth after 50 to get results.
+The key is to create a plan and find extra money in your monthly budget to reach your financial goals.
+Once you're beginning to earn interest on your money, rather than spending it on debt, you'll find the dollars gradually start to add up.

 Looking to build wealth after 50?